fifinonz/icarda/README.md

 The webmaster will attempt to resolve all issues as speedily as possible.
 The status of each issue will be updated as necessary.

-1. Requests marked as critical or urgent will recieve first priority **please avoid marking an issue as urgent/critical unless necessary**
+1. Requests marked as critical or urgent will recieve first priority.
+**Please avoid marking an issue as urgent/critical unless necessary**

 2. Requests for new features will be assesed and a timeline for implementation will be given to the requester